DimohaZadira/SoundBoard_TG_bot/README.md

 `/list_sounds`:
 Prints the list of sounds that were added by user and are currently available.
 Responses "Your sounds are:\n📌<sound_name_1>\n📌<sound_name_2> etc..."
+If there are not any sounds, responds "_There are not any sounds in your collection!
+Feel free to add ones by using command /add_sound <sound_name>_"

 `/add_sound <sound_name>`:
 Waits for user to send a message with `.mp3` file attached.
 Adds this file to storage system and assosiates it with <sound_name>.
 This sound will be available by this name.